JFSvensson/1DV610_L2_JFSvensson/README.md

 ### 0.2.5-0.2.6
 Renaming of methods for finding the position of the Sun and Moon.
 Adding the ability to get the distance between Earth and Sun, and also the periapsis.

+### 0.2.7
+Add fix for negative value for Right Ascension.

 ## License
 This project is part of "laboration 2" in the course "1DV610 - Introduktion till mjukvarukvalitet" at Linnéuniversitetet.
 It's published under MIT License.